+Futures Contract

-Futures contracts analogous to forward contracts but key differences:
+Futures contracts are analogous to a forward contract but there are some key differences:

 Standardized in terms of their characteristics (maturity, quantity of the underlying commodity, quality or variety).

-They are traded on an exchange, such as NYMEX or the IPE; hence, they carry no counterparty risk since both the buyer and the seller of the Futures deal with the clearing house of the exchange which is in principle fully trustworthy.
+They are traded on an exchange, such as NYMEX or the IPE; hence, they carry minimal counterparty risk since both the buyer and the seller of the Futures deal with the clearinghouse of the exchange that is in principle fully trustworthy.

 They require the payment of margin deposits in order to be able to start placing orders on the exchange.